lnxd/BIGTREETECH-SKR-mini-E3/README.md

+# Custom Build

+Unfortunately BTT haven't released any updated versions of Marlin for the v1.2 board I have for years.
+This repo contains the latest version of Marlin, along with custom changes to suit my specific printer, including BL-Touch support.
+Feel free to fork this repo, the firmware should compile without issue, but you will need to update the measurements first.

 # BIGTREETECH SKR Mini E3 V1.x and V2.x

 BIGTREETECH SKR Mini E3 V1.x and V2.x mainboards are ultra-quiet, low-power, high-quality 3D printing machine controller boards from BIQU.